swcarpentry/DEPRECATED-boot-camps/version-control/git/local/Revert_and_branch.md

 [Up To Schedule](../../../README.md) - Back To [Planning for Mistakes](../../../python/testing) - Forward To [Collaboration](../remote)

-# Make Incremental Changes: Use Version Control
+# Make Incremental Changes II: Reverting and branching in git

 ----